packit/packit/README.md

 Packit is a CLI tool that helps developers auto-package upstream projects into Fedora operating system.

-You can use packit to continously build your upstream project in Fedora.
+You can use packit to continuously build your upstream project in Fedora.

 With packit you can create SRPMs, open pull requests in dist-git, submit koji builds and even create bodhi updates, effectively replacing the whole Fedora packaging workflow.